shakacode/react_on_rails/README.md

   ```

 ## Contributing
 Bug reports and pull requests are welcome.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to our version of the [Contributor Covenant](contributor-covenant.org) code of conduct (see [CODE OF CONDUCT](docs/code_of_conduct.md)).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to our version of the [Contributor Covenant Code of Conduct](docs/code_of_conduct.md)).

 See [Contributing](docs/contributing.md) to get started.